-The Company has initially estimated the total allocable purchase price consideration to be \$5.4 million.
-The purchase price was comprised of \$3.0 million in cash paid (net of cash acquired) and \$1.1 million in Company common stock issued at closing increased by \$0.3 million for a net working capital settlement paid to the seller in February 2016.
-The purchase price was also increased by \$1.0 million representing the initial fair value estimate of additional earnings-based contingent consideration, which may be realized by Market Street twelve months after the closing date of the acquisition.
+The Company's total allocable purchase price consideration was \$5.4 million.
+The purchase price was comprised of \$3.0 million in cash paid (net of cash acquired) and \$1.1 million in Company common stock issued at closing increased by \$0.3 million as a result of a net working capital settlement paid to the sellers in February 2016.
+The purchase price also included \$1.0 million representing the initial fair value estimate of additional revenue and earnings-based contingent consideration, which may be realized by the sellers twelve months after the closing date of the acquisition.
 The Company incurred approximately \$0.5 million in transaction costs, which were expensed when incurred.

-The Company has estimated the allocation of the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):
+The Company allocated the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):